-- Federal Decree Law No. 19 of 2018, on Foreign Direct Investment (the Foreign Direct Investment Law); - Federal Law No. 2 of 2015, as amended (the Commercial Companies Law); - Federal Law No. 18 of 1981, as amended (the Commercial Agency Law); - Federal Law No. 4 of 2012, as amended (the Competition Law); - Cabinet Resolution 37 of 2014 on the Regulation on Procurement and Warehouse Management in the Federal Government (the Government Tender Regulations); - Dubai Law No. 7 of 2006 Concerning Land Registration in the Emirate of Dubai and similar laws enacted in other emirates (the Property Law); - Federal Decree-Law No. 9 of 2016 On Bankruptcy (the Bankruptcy Law); and - · laws and regulations applicable in the various free zones.
+- Federal Decree-Law No. 32 of 2021 on Commercial Companies (the Commercial Companies Law); - Cabinet Resolution No. 55 of 2021 on the Determination of the List of Strategic Impact Activities (the Strategic Impact Activities Resolution); - Federal Law No. 18 of 1981, as amended (the Commercial Agency Law); - · Federal Law No. 4 of 2012, as amended (the Competition Law); - · UAE Economic Substance Regulations; - Cabinet Resolution No. 4 of 2019 on Procurement and Warehouse Management Regulation in the Federal Government, as amended (the Government Tender Regulations); - Dubai Law No. 7 of 2006 Concerning Land Registration in the Emirate of Dubai and similar laws enacted in other emirates (the Property Law); - Federal Decree-Law No. 9 of 2016 On Bankruptcy, as amended (the Bankruptcy Law); and - · laws and regulations applicable in the various free zones.